johnpetersa19/Egghead/README.md

  ## Translation

  The quiz is sourced from [Open Trivia Database](https://opentdb.com/) in English.
+ Even if the app UI is translated, the quiz will still remain in English.
  Therefore, I don't think it makes sense to translate the app.

 ## License